-Eating or drinking venues
+Eating or drinking places

-- the area must not be enclosed; and
+- the area is not enclosed

 - the area must not be an area where smoking is otherwise prohibited under the Act for example within 5 metres of an entrance to an enclosed place/building.